CTSecUK/DEADFACE_CTF_2021/Write-ups/Reverse Engineering/Cereal Killer (50 Points).md

 pwndbg>
 ```

-Running the program we see;
+Running the program we see how it works we see the below;

 ```assembly
 pwndbg> run